Akshardham Temple Delhi Entry Fee

 How to reach Akshardham Temple

 Akshardham Mandir Delhi is easily accessible from all the parts of the city.
 It is well connected via public transport ranging from government run buses to metro railways.
-The nearest metro station to the Swaminarayan Akshardham Delhi is Akshardham Metro Station which is only 350 meters away.
+The nearest metro station to the Swaminarayan Akshardham Delhi is Akshardham Metro Station on the Blue line which is only 350 meters away.
 Hence, tourists can get down at this station and walk to the temple.
 If interested, one can also hire an auto rickshaw to the temple in minimum fare.

 The distance from Delhi Airport to Akshardham Temple is around 21 km which can be covered within 1 and half hours of time.
-The common route to the temple from airport is via Thimayya Marg.
+The common route to the temple from the airport is via Thimayya Marg.

 If you are travelling from Gurgaon, then you will require around 2 hours or slightly more than that to reach the temple.
 Gurgaon to Akshardham Temple distance is about 43 km while Delhi to Akshardham distance is 31 km which can be covered in 1 hour of time via NH9.